 The principal Portland Timbers/Portland Thorns OYSA ODP mission is to identify, evaluate, and provide more consistent training opportunities for the elite youth soccer players in Oregon.
-As part of the national effort, the Portland Timbers OYSA ODP program is dedicated to developing the highest level of youth soccer in the state and Portland Timbers home-grown territory.
+As part of the national effort, the Portland Timbers OYSA ODP program is dedicated to developing the highest level of youth soccer in the state and Portland Timbers and Portland Thorns home-grown territory.
 This objective will be achieved in an atmosphere of integrity, fairness, and impartiality.
 The player's talent with a ball, their physical and cognitive skills, together with their attitude will be the criteria for entry into the program.
 In developing this collaborative program, both entities will ensure that the procedures will not conflict with any current United States Youth Soccer (USYS),United States Soccer Federation (USSF) policies or any NCAA eligibility rules for college entry.

-Why Regionalize ODP?
+Why Regionalize RTC and ODP?

 Why should I participate in Timbers/Thorns RTC/ODP?

 The RTC and ODP programs are your pathway to soccer success at the highest levels.
 Timbers/Thorns RTC/ODP gives players the chance at a young age to participate in a major league development program.
 Around the world, player development starts as young as 5-years old in the top clubs.
 The Timbers/Thorns goal is to develop players here in the state with the idea of identifying homegrown talent for Timbers and Thorns programs and/or moving playing players on to the regional and national team experience.
 Oregon ODP has produced many players who are playing professional soccer now and most ODP players end up playing soccer in college with some sort of financial aid.